Contact Lens Care

 If the measurements are not included on your glasses, fear not.
 You can measure the dimensions yourself with a millimetre ruler.

 Out of all the measurements, the crucial one is the frame width.
 You won’t be able to find this written on the frame/temple arm.
-However, see our Glasses frame sizes below to help you choose the right size and measure the frame width.
+However, see our glasses frame sizes below to help you choose the right size and measure the frame width.

 Glasses frame sizes at Feel Good Contacts